IRL2/nanover-docs/source/highlights.rst

 Interact with molecules in VR
 #############################

 NanoVer lets you **enter virtual reality and steer molecular dynamics simulations in real time**.
-Explore rare events and try docking poses.

-* :ref:`Install the server software <Installation>`.
-* Interact with molecules in VR by `downloading the VR client <https://github.com/IRL2/nanover-imd/releases/download/nightly/StandaloneWindows64.zip>`_
-* Check out the :ref:`tutorials <Tutorials>`.
+Launch your molecular simulation through the NanoVer server and use your VR controllers to explore rare events such as conformational changes and ligand binding.
+To get up and running, head to :ref:`Installation & Getting Started <Installation>`.

 .. raw:: html